 In "Remote Island Syndrome Part II", the 'culprits' of the murder appear as black shadowed figures with slanted yellow eyes.
-This is also how unidentified criminals are portrayed in both the anime and manga of Detective Conan.
+This is also how unidentified criminals are portrayed in both the anime and manga of Case Closed.

-Anyone who has watched Detective Conan will instantly spot how each new character important to the mystery gets on-screen text stating their name, occupation, and age.
+Anyone who has watched Case Closed will instantly spot how each new character important to the mystery gets on-screen text stating their name, occupation, and age.